Code-Institute-Submissions/memory_game_ms2/readme.md

 A decision was made early on to provide a game title as a header only on larger devices so as not to lose screen area on mobile devices.
 The initial concept envisaged a single screen game with a modal launched on completion but discussion with mentor Ignatius Ukwuoma led to the realisation that an introductory start screen was also necessary.

-Galaxy S9 Deck            |  MacBook Air Deck in play
+Galaxy S9 Deck            |  MacBook Air Game in Play
 :------------------------------:|:------------------------------------------------:
 ![Pictomatch mobile wireframe screen](https://github.com/SingeRoi/memory_game_ms2/blob/master/assets/images/Galaxy_s9.png)  | ![Macbook Air Game ](https://github.com/SingeRoi/memory_game_ms2/blob/master/assets/images/game%20macbook_air.png)